ChasNelson1990/chasnelson.co.uk/content/post/20170623_technology-touching-life-multidisciplinary-uk-research-and-innovation/index.md

 ## The Research Councils and RCUK/UKRI

 Briefly, I should introduce the research councils for those who don't know what they are and what they do.
-Unfortunately, with the recent _Higher Education and Research Bill_ [2], this will be probably be out of date by the time anybody reads it!
+Unfortunately, with the recent _Higher Education and Research Bill_ <a href="#herb">[2]</a>, this will be probably be out of date by the time anybody reads it!

 Currently, the UK research councils are seven government bodies that fund strategic research and develop training and communities across the whole of academia from arts to zoology.
 Until the recent bill they were partnered under the banner of _Research Councils UK_ (RCUK), though they (in my experience) act as seven very separate bodies.